 The only disadvantages of insecticidal soaps are associated with the limitations of their nature.

-Insecticidal soaps can be easily found where garden supplies are sold.
-They are sold as either RTU (Ready to Use) or as a concentrate.
-Some commonly available soaps are: Bonide Multi-purpose Insect Control Soap Concentrate, Safer Rose & Flower Insect Killer Concentrate, Schultz Garden Safe Insecticidal Soap Insect Killer RTU, and Safer Insect Killing Soap RTU.
+Insecticidal soaps can be found where garden supplies are sold.
+They are sold as either a concentrate or as a pre-mixed RTU (Ready to Use).
+Some commonly available insecticidal soap brands are:

 Insecticidal soap is a great tool for any gardener.
 It provides a safe and effective way to grow plants naturally, control many soft-bodied pests safely and reduce the number of harsh chemicals needed to keep your garden lush, lovely and healthy.